Tornado inflicts heavy damage in Alabama town

 WETUMPKA, Ala.
-(AP) — Homes, businesses, government offices and churches were among the buildings badly damaged or demolished when tornadoes struck central Alabama.
+(AP) — Homes, businesses, government offices and churches were among the buildings badly damaged or demolished when tornadoes struck central Alabama over the weekend.

-The National Weather Service says its initial surveys of Saturday’s damage indicate there was an EF 1 tornado in Autauga County, and a stronger EF2 twister in Wetumpka.
+The severe weather hit Saturday.
+On Sunday, the National Weather Service says its initial surveys indicated there was an EF 1 tornado in Autauga County, and a stronger EF2 twister in Wetumpka.

-Wetumpka Mayor Jerry Willis told The Montgomery Advertiser that much of the damage there appeared to be on the west side of the city.
+“We suffered a tremendous amount of damage,” Mayor Jerry Willis said at a morning news conference with city and Elmore County officials.
+“Something that we’ve never had here before.”

 The familiar steeple of the First Baptist Church of Wetumpka was missing after the storm.
 And much of a historic Presbyterian church was reduced to rubble.